SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

-SaveBetter is a relatively new savings account platform that can simplify the research process because they partner with FDIC-insured banks, often regional and smaller ones, to offer high interest rates on a variety of deposit products.
-The high-yield savings and CD rates you get through SaveBetter are often higher than what’s available to the general public on that bank’s website.
+Raisin is a relatively new savings account platform that can simplify the research process because they partner with FDIC-insured banks, often regional and smaller ones, to offer high-interest rates on various deposit products.
+The high-yield savings and CD rates you get through Raisin are often higher than what’s available to the general public on that bank’s website.

-In this SaveBetter review, I analyze their offers, let you know how good the savings rates are, and if the platform is legit.
+In this Raisin review, I analyze their offers, let you know how good the savings interest rates are, and if the platform is legit.

-💡 SaveBetter is about to go through a rebranding and changing their name to that of their parent company, Raisin.
-Rather than being called SaveBetter by Raisin, they will simply go by Raisin.
-This is only going to be a rebranding name change, nothing about the service is expected to change.
+💡 SaveBetter changed its name to Raisin, the name of its parent company.
+Rather than being called SaveBetter by Raisin, they will go by simply Raisin.
+This will only be a rebranding name change; nothing about the service has changed.
+We will update this post with updated graphics, naming, and other changes.

 Table of Contents